On CAT($\kappa$) surfaces: Vertex-Edge Triangulations

 \subsection{Existence of vertex-edge refinements}

-First, we have a lemma about recognizing vertex-edge triangulations. \begin{lemm} Let $P$ be a polygon in a $\CAT(\kappa)$ surface of perimeter less than $2D_\kappa$ such that $P$ is the union of non-overlapping convex polygons $P_1, \ldots, P_n$, where each $P_i$ is a triangle or quadrilateral.
-Assume that each polygon $P_i$ intersects $P_{i+1}$ along a single common edge, and that the $P_i$ do not intersect otherwise except at vertices.
+First, we have a lemma about recognizing vertex-edge triangulations.
+The situation in this lemma is illustrated in \Cref{fig:recognizing}. \begin{lemm} Let $P$ be a convex polygon of perimeter less than $2D_\kappa$ that is a $\CAT(\kappa)$ space.
+Let $J_i$ ($i=1,\ldots,n-1$) be a set of non-crossing geodesic arcs in $P$ that intersect $\partial P$ only at the endpoints and divide $P$ into $n$ non-overlapping polygons $P_1, \ldots, P_n$.
+Assume that each $P_i$ is a triangle or quadrilateral whose edges are subarcs of $J_{i-1}$ and $J_i$ (when these are defined) and $\partial P$.
 Moreover, if $P_i$ is a quadrilateral, then we assume that it does not intersect $P_{i-1}$ and $P_{i+1}$ along adjacent edges of $P_i$.
 Finally, we require each original vertex of $P$ to be a vertex of one of the $P_i$.
 We form a triangulation $\mathcal{T}$ of $P$ by dividing each $P_i$ that is a quadrilateral into triangles by connecting two non-adjacent vertices with a geodesic.
-Then $\mathcal{T}$ is a vertex-edge triangulation of $P$. \end{lemm} \begin{proof} Observe first that the perimeter assumption on $P$ implies that $P$ has at least three original vertices.
+Then $\mathcal{T}$ is a vertex-edge triangulation of $P$. \end{lemm}

+\begin{proof} Observe first that the perimeter assumption on $P$ implies that $P$ has at least three original vertices.

 The lemma follows by induction on $n$, the number of subpolygons comprising $P$.
 It is clear that the conclusion holds if $n=1$.
 Assume next that the conclusion holds whenever $n \leq N-1$ for some integer $N \geq 2$.
 Let $P$ be a polygon comprised of $n=N$ subpolygons as in the statement of the lemma.
 In the first case, suppose that $P$ has an original vertex that is a vertex of a polygon $P_i$ for some $i \in \{2, \ldots, n-1\}$.
 This vertex must be contained in a common edge of $P_i$ with $P_{i-1}$ or $P_{i+1}$.
 Subdivide $P$ along this common edge, giving two subpolygons handled by the inductive hypothesis.